 - Olive Oil: extra virgin olive oil can be subbed for another oil like avocado or walnut oil

-Marinate for at Least 20-30 Minutes: this makes a BIG difference in flavor
+- Marinate for at Least 20-30 Minutes: this makes a BIG difference in flavor

-Use Parchment Paper: this makes for a fast and easy cleanup
+- Use Parchment Paper: this makes for a fast and easy cleanup

-High Heat: a hot oven is essential, so be sure to preheat it
+- High Heat: a hot oven is essential, so be sure to preheat it

-Spread the Brussels Out in an Even Layer: this ensures even cooking
+- Spread the Brussels Out in an Even Layer: this ensures even cooking

-Roasted Brussel Sprout FAQ
+Roasted Brussels Sprout FAQ

 These Brussel Sprouts can be prepped ahead of time, however, the exterior won’t be as crispy as when they’re fresh out of the oven.